j-dixon/String-Reversal/README.md

 - These two characters get swapped round, the pointers then move onto the next set of characters (2nd and 2nd from last)
 - This cycle continues until there is only one character left in the string, then the cycle stops

 This program also allows the user to define a set of characters that are restricted, and therefore, cannot be swapped.
 In a case of this, the pointers will skip over the restricted character, moving onto the next one.
-Both the pointers will always check before swapping characters, if either of them are restricted, if so, the pointer that is curently on a restricted character, moves to the next character and re-checks.
+Both the pointers will always check before swapping characters, if either of them are restricted, if so, the pointer that is currently on a restricted character, moves to the next character and re-checks.
 The swap is only performed, once both characters are not restricted.